fyrzka/Solar_Company_Website_Checker/README.md

 website_test.xlsx - The Excel sheet that contains the list of solar company names, websites, and additional information.
 How to Use:

-Open the Excel sheet website_test.xlsx and ensure it contains the following columns: "Firma" (company name), "Link" (website URL), "E-Mail" (company email), "Tel" (contact number), "Hoymiles," "Deye," "APsystems," and "Huawei" (columns for solar-related keywords).
+Open the Excel sheet original website .xlsx and ensure it contains the following columns: "Firma" (company name), "Link" (website URL), "E-Mail" (company email), "Tel" (contact number), "Hoymiles," "Deye," "APsystems," and "Huawei" (columns for solar-related keywords).

 Open the VBA editor and create a new module.
 Paste the VBA script from vba_code.vba into the module.
 The VBA script will convert hyperlinks to text in the "Link" column.